 There are a plethora of statistical models that may be tested using these simulated data, however, implementing a variety of analytical approaches was outside the scope of this package.
 Instead we focus on analyzing simulated stratified-random survey data using a design-based stratified analysis.
 A stratified analysis is facilitated using the run_strat function and the precision and accuracy of the results (e.g. RMSE) can be calculated using strat_error.
 This is a simple and widely-used analysis, and the speed at which it runs allows for a wide range of survey designs to be tested, via the test_surveys function, in a reasonable time-frame.

-Simulation testing is an important tool in the field of fisheries science as the inferred status of fish stocks hing on the data and models used to assess fish populations.
+Simulation testing is an important tool in the field of fisheries science as the inferred status of fish stocks hinge on the data and models used to assess fish populations.
 Simulations provide an opportunity to explore survey and model performance, and such explorations are becoming increasingly important as model complexity increases.
 It is also important to continually assess the efficacy and efficiency of sampling programs given their costs and the constant scrutiny of the value added by such surveys.
 These are some of the reasons multiple simulation frameworks, including SimSurvey, have been developed to test the design and analyses of complex surveys.
 We have made SimSurvey as open and accessible as possible to allow the broader community to validate, reuse and improve this package.
 We hope that open-source sharing will extend the value of such simulation frameworks and we encourage users to extend the package for their own needs and contribute to future versions.

 Acknowledgements